ow3org/web-components-starter/README.md

 "Why create components for a specific framework when it can be written to be understood by all — including browsers?"

-## 👋🏼 Introduction
+## 🤝 Introduction

-Before you get started, it's is important to understand what a Web Component is.
+Before you get started, it is important to understand what a Web Component is.
 Think of it as a (custom) HTML element.
-That being said, this is an opinionated starter kit to help you expedite the development of your component library.
+This custom element can natively be used within your framework-of-choice.
+That being said, this is an opinionated starter kit, employing many best-practices, to help you expedite the development of your web component library.

 ### 👩🏽‍💻 Dev Tools